akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 You cannot export unclassified products thanks to the export builder.
 If you want to do so, you can use the Quick export in the product grid.
 :::

-#### Filter on SKU (or product identifiers)
+#### Filter on product identifiers

-You can make a selection of identifiers to export by adding them in the SKU field.
+You can make a selection of identifiers to export by adding them in the `Identifier` field.
 You can copy and paste a list of identifiers.
 They must separated by comma, space or line breaks.

 ::: info
-You can easily copy an identifier list from a csv or xlsx file and paste it in the SKU text area.
+You can easily copy an identifier list from a csv or xlsx file and paste it in the identifier text area.
 :::

 #### Filter on attributes